-High $\oplus \oplus \oplus \oplus$ Very confident that the true effect lies close to that of the estimate of the effect.
-Moderate $\oplus \oplus \oplus \bigcirc \bigcirc$ Moderate confidence in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
-Low @@ OO Limited confidence in the effect estimate: the true effect may be substantially different from the estimate of the effect.
-Very Low 0000 Very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect.
+Llieb ΦΦΦΦ Vanceantidant that the two offert lies High $\oplus \oplus \oplus \oplus$ Very confident that the true effect lies close to that of the estimate of the effect.
+Moderate ⊕⊕⊕○ Moderate confidence in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
+Low ⊕⊕○○ Limited confidence in the effect estimate: the true effect may be substantially different from the estimate of the effect.
+Very Low ⊕000 Very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect.

-GRADE, Grading of Recommendations, Assessment, Development, and Evaluation.
+Adapted from the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) (GRADE working group).